Fooditech

 -

-Pamela who constantly tries to keep her inventory organize but she always has trouble coordinating with her family members, causing it to be unsuccessful.
+Pamela strives to keep her inventory organized, but faces difficulty coordinating with her family members, resulting in unsuccessful outcomes.

 User Journey.